The 2019 AHS Research Grants Program Award will be $500!

 1. Remain a paid member in good standing with AHS

 Selection Committee: The selection committee will be the Executive Board.
 Criteria for selection committee membership and the method of replacing committee members shall be the same as the Executive Board except where members of the Executive Board are grant applicants.
 Executive Board members, their relatives and substantial contributors are eligible for AHS grants.
 If an Executive Board member or his/her relative is an applicant for a grant, they will not serve on the selection committee.
 A volunteer who is a member in good standing of AHS shall replace the

 Grant applications will be ranked based on the following criteria:

-1. Alignment with AHS goals
+4. Alignment with AHS goals

 Grant Oversight: The Executive Board will meet regularly to discuss the status of funded grant projects.
 The grant will be paid directly to individual recipients.
-Applicants will be required to submit unofficial transcripts with their application package.
-In the event that the Executive Board determines that a grant recipient is in violation of the grant stipulations, an official written warning will be issued.
+Student applicants shall be required to submit unofficial transcripts with their application package.
+If the Executive Board determines that a grant recipient is in violation of the grant stipulations, an official written warning will be issued.
 If the violation is not corrected in a timely manner, the recipient will become ineligible for future grant opportunities.

 The Executive Board will (1) arrange to receive and review grantee reports annually and upon completion of the purpose for which the grant was awarded, (2) investigate diversions of funds from their intended purposes, and (3) take all reasonable and appropriate steps to recover diverted funds, ensure other grant funds held by a grantee are used for their intended purposes, and withhold further payments to grantees until you obtain grantees’ assurances that future diversions will not occur and that grantees will take extraordinary precautions to prevent future diversions from occurring.